Associate in Science Degree (CIP# 1351380100)

 Specialized program courses are offered on the West Campus and may not be offered every session; some are offered at the Osceola Campus.

-Upon earning the A.S. degree in Nursing, eligible applicants can continue at Valencia to complete the Bachelor of Science Degree in Nursing (BSN) or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography or Leadership in Healthcare.
+Upon earning the A.S. degree in Nursing, eligible applicants can continue at Valencia to complete the Bachelor of Science Degree in Nursing (BSN) or a bachelor-level Advanced Technical Certificate (ATC) in Echocardiography.
 The Nursing BSN degree is designed to expand your knowledge on integrated care, build nursing skills and prepare you for advanced positions withing the medical field.

 Additional education at the bachelor’s level and professional experience can enhance your skills and create more career opportunities.
 Students who wish to continue their education should consult with their Career Program Advisor to determine the best education plan for their career goals.